Sopranos actor Tony Sirico dies age 79

 A Christian burial, celebrated by his brother is due to take place on Wednesday July 13 in Brooklyn, New York.

-Memorial donations may be made in his honour to Wounded Warriors, St. Jude’s Hospital and the Acton Institute.
+Memorial donations may be made in his honour to Wounded Warriors, St Jude’s Hospital and the Acton Institute, to which Sirico was a big contributor.

-Sirico’s Sopranos co-star Michael Imperioli paid tribute to his “dear friend, colleague and partner in crime” following the news.
+Sirico’s manager Bob McGowan also confirmed the actor’s death to the PA news agency, saying that he “was nothing like his character in the Sopranos”.

+“He was a very loyal client of 25 years and he’s an ex-army vet and always gave to charities,” McGowan told PA.

 “Tony was like no one else: he was as tough, as loyal and as big hearted as anyone I’ve ever known,” he posted on Instagram.